glover52/Weather-App/docs/HOWTO.md

   }
 ```

-To add a weather station, insert it the appropriate object into file:
+To add a weather station, insert the appropriate object into file:

 ```json
 [